 Standards of Conduct: The unlawful possession, use, distribution, sale or manufacture of controlled substances is prohibited on any premises owned or controlled by DePaul University.
 Under no circumstance will the University tolerate unlawful possession, use, distribution, sale or manufacture of controlled substances or the unlawful use of alcohol on campus or at University-sponsored activities.

 Programs for Students Requiring Assistance: Any DePaul student who has a drug or alcohol related problem may call upon the University for assistance.
-Anyone needing help should contact the Alcohol and Substance Abuse Prevention Specialist in the Dean of Students Office.
+Anyone needing help should contact the Alcohol and Substance Abuse Prevention Specialist in the Office of Health Promotion and Wellness.
 This professional can provide a confidential referral to a drug or alcohol treatment program.

 Health Risks: The use of drugs and alcohol can have a substantial and detrimental effect on health.
 These effects are often permanent and can lead to severe physical and psychological impairment, disability and premature death.
-Information on the effects of drugs and alcohol is available the Student Life Office, University Counseling Services, the Ray Meyer Fitness Center and Sage Medical/ DePaul Health Services.
+Information on the effects of drugs and alcohol is available through the Office of Health Promotion and Wellness, University Counseling Services, the Ray Meyer Fitness Center and Sage Medical/ DePaul Health Services.

 Legal Sanctions: Use of illicit drugs by any person is illegal under both the state and federal statutes.
 Use of alcohol by persons under 21 years of age is illegal under state law.
 Penalties for conviction under state and federal law include incarceration and fines.
 Property used in connection with illegal drugs may be confiscated.
 Federal student loans and grants may be denied to those convicted for a violation of a criminal drug statute.